bsmg/beat-saber-community-wiki/mapping.md

 {.is-info}
 4. Add your .zip file and click “Upload.”

 >Map files cannot currently be updated on BeatSaver.
-If you need to upload a new version of your map you will need to delete the old one and re-post.
+If you need to upload a new version of your map you will need to delete the old one and re-post.{.is-warning}
-{.is-warning}

 ## BeastSaber
 [BeastSaber](http://www.bsaber.com) is a song review and curation site with a social side for member profiles, forums, news, and tutorials.
 All songs published on BeatSaver are mirrored to BeastSaber within 10-15 minutes.